Ucicek/lane-following-autonomous-car/README.md

 # autonomous_car_1
-Lane following autonomous car through the use a raspberry pi camera along with a obstacle detection system.
+Lane following autonomous car through the use a raspberry pi camera.